ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 <article id="1">

-## Understanding configuration files
+## Introduction

 By default WeDeploy Data service is going to use all the JSON files starting with `api-*` and also the file `api.json`.

-These files are used to help you manage features such as path validation, authentication, and params validation.
+These files are used to help you manage features such as path validation, authentication, and data type validation.

 The api JSON files are located at the same path of the `./wedeploy.json` and are used following the ordering filesystem.